MichalLytek/type-graphql/docs/getting-started.md

 ## Types

-We want to get the equivalent of this type described in SDL:
+Our goal is to get the equivalent of this type described in SDL:

 ```graphql
 type Recipe {